mevdschee/php-crud-api/README.md

   - JSONP support for cross-domain requests
   - Combined requests with support for multiple table names
   - Pagination, sorting and search support
-  - Relationship detection and filtering on foreign keys
+  - Relation detection and filtering on foreign keys
-  - Relationship "transforms" for PHP and JavaScript
+  - Relation "transforms" for PHP and JavaScript

 ## Configuration